ymimouni/Autocomplete/README.md

 The results must be in alphabetical order.

 #### Non-functional Requirements
-- Low latency: To create a real-time experience.
-In order to improve efficiency, we can precompute the top 4 suggestion for every prefix in the trie.
-It is possible to have some nodes in the bottom of the trie which have less than 4 suggestions.
+- Low latency in order to create a real-time experience.

 - High availability.